Understanding of the properties of neural network approaches for transient light curve approximations: Acknowledgement

+\textit{Facilities:} This research was supported in part through computational resources of HPC facilities at HSE University~\citep{Kostenetskiy_2021}.

-Python library is available in the GitHub repository {\tt\string Fulu}\footnote{\url{https://github.com/HSE-LAMBDA/fulu}}.
+\textit{Data availability:} Python library is available in the GitHub repository {\tt\string Fulu}\footnote{\url{https://github.com/HSE-LAMBDA/fulu}}.
 Scripts of all our experiments in this work are provided in the GitHub repository\footnote{\url{https://github.com/HSE-LAMBDA/light_curve_approx}} as well.
-It also contains five CSV tables with results of peak estimation experiments for BTS ZTF for different approximation models.
-The website with interactive plots for approximation experiments on BTS ZTF \footnote{\url{http://lc-dev.voxastro.org/}} can help to understand which model is more useful for objects in this catalog.
+It also contains five CSV tables with the results of peak identification experiments for the ZTF BTS for different approximation models.
+The website with interactive plots for approximation experiments on the ZTF BTS \footnote{\url{http://lc-dev.voxastro.org/}} can help to understand which model is more useful for each object in this catalog.
+Additionally, Table \ref{tab:peak_ztf_sk} is available in electronic form at the CDS via anonymous ftp to cdsarc.cds.unistra.fr (130.79.128.5) or via \url{https://cdsarc.cds.unistra.fr/cgi-bin/qcat?J/A+A/}.